hycst/-CST8919-Lab2/README.md

 ####  CST8919 Lab 2 – Building a Web App with Threat Detection using Azure Monitor and KQL

 - Course: CST8919 – DevOps Security
-- Lab: Lab 2 – Threat Detection using Azure Monitor and KQL
+- Lab 2:  – Threat Detection using Azure Monitor and KQL
-- Student: Hesheng Yang

 #####  Technologies Used